Critics' Choice Super Award for Best Actress in an Action Series

 The Critics' Choice Super Award for Best Actress in an Action Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by a female actress in an action television series or TV-movie.

 This award was first presented in 2021 to Angela Bassett for her role as Athena Carter Grant Nash on 9-1-1.
-Bassett also holds the record for most nominations, with five consecutives nods for the same role.
+Bassett also holds the record for most nominations, with six consecutive nods for the same role.

-The current recipient of the award is Anna Sawai for her role as Toda Mariko in Shōgun.
+The current recipient of the award is Kaitlin Olson for her role as Morgan Gillory in High Potential.